Diagnostic Testing

 Comprehensive bloodwork

-The benefit of testing through bloodwork is that several areas can be assessed at the same time (and insurance will often cover it).
-Dr. Goldberg routinely orders tests like the CBC, metabolic panel, and lipid panel but also will order extensive hormone testing, thyroid panels, metabolic hormones like insulin and leptin, nutritional deficiency testing, inflammatory markers, autoimmune markers, pathogen/infection testing, cardiovascular risk factors, and other tests depending on the patient’s individual needs.
+The benefit of testing through bloodwork is that several areas can be assessed at the same time, and insurance will often cover it.
+Dr. Goldberg routinely orders tests like the CBC, metabolic panel, and lipid panel, but also orders extensive functional medicine tests including hormone testing for women, thyroid panels, metabolic hormones like insulin and leptin, nutritional deficiency testing, inflammatory markers, autoimmune testing, pathogen and infection testing, cardiovascular risk factors, and other forms of comprehensive bloodwork depending on the patient’s individual needs.

 Food Allergy & Sensitivity Testing